10 std::format and std::print

 std::string format(format_string fmt, Args... args);

-std::format takes a format string and one or more arguments, and returns a std::string.
+std::format takes a format string and its arguments, and returns a std::string.

 #include <format>